 Joseph P. Gushue

-Joe’s experience includes analyzing patent portfolios for the most valuable assets, taking part in licensing meetings, and performing strategic patent prosecution to support patent licensing efforts.
-He also works with technical experts and develops test plans to determine if intellectual property assets are infringed by commercial products.
-An example of his recent work includes counseling a client through the marketing and sale of a large patent portfolio.
+Joe’s experience includes analyzing patent portfolios to identify valuable assets, performing strategic patent prosecution to support patent licensing efforts, and participating in licensing campaigns.
+He also has experience working with technical experts to develop test plans to demonstrate patent infringement by commercial products or industry standards.
+An example of his recent work includes counseling a client through the marketing and sale of a large wireless patent portfolio.

 Life Beyond Law